Skip to contentSkip to navigation

 Lazos de Agua Program

-Join us as we build on the successes of the Lazos de Agua Program and expand through a new, 5x more impactful phase.
+Join us as we build on our successes and expand through a new, 5x more impactful phase.

-DISCOVER THE PROJECTS AND THEIR IMPACT IN THE REGION
+PHASE 1: DISCOVER THE PROJECTS AND THEIR IMPACT IN THE REGION

 The first phase of the Lazos de Agua Program included projects in Colombia, Guatemala, Mexico, Nicaragua, and Paraguay.